...

 What is self-employment tax, and who needs to pay it?

-If you work for yourself in the UK—whether as a sole trader, freelancer, or in the gig economy—you’re responsible for paying your own tax.
-Unlike employees, tax isn’t deducted at source by an employer.
-Instead, you report income and expenses through HMRC’s self-assessment system.
+If you work for yourself in the UK, whether as a sole trader, freelancer, or in the gig economy, you are responsible for paying your own tax.
+Unlike employees, your tax is not taken out by an employer.
+You need to report your income and expenses using HMRC’s self-assessment system.

-- Possible VAT if your turnover exceeds the threshold.
+• You may also need to pay VAT if your turnover goes over the threshold.

-At Tax Accountant, we help self-employed individuals manage this entire process.
-We register you with HMRC, prepare and submit self-assessments, and calculate what’s due.
-We also ensure you don’t miss out on allowable expenses or reliefs that could save you thousands.
+At Tax Accountant, we help self-employed people handle the whole process.
+We register you with HMRC, prepare and submit your self-assessment, and work out what you owe.
+We also make sure you claim all the expenses and reliefs you are entitled to, which could save you a lot of money.

-You can register online through HMRC’s website.
-Once done, you’ll receive a Unique Taxpayer Reference (UTR), which you’ll use to file tax returns.
-You also need to set up a Government Gateway account for digital access.
+You can register online on HMRC’s website.
+After you register, you’ll get a Unique Taxpayer Reference (UTR) to use when filing your tax returns.
+You’ll also need to set up a Government Gateway account to access services online.

-But registration can feel overwhelming if you’ve never done it before.
-Questions often arise: Do you need to register for VAT?
-When should you start paying Class 2 or Class 4 National Insurance?
-What if you have both self-employed and employed income?
+If you’ve never registered before, the process can seem overwhelming.
+You might wonder if you need to register for VAT, when to start paying Class 2 or Class 4 National Insurance, or what to do if you have both self-employed and employed income.

 The self-assessment return is how HMRC calculates what you owe.
 You report income, claim allowable expenses, and pay tax on the profit.